aroldvalda/SceneMan/README.md

 Scene Man is a simple and lightweight scene/gamestate manager!
 (No relation to [lucassardois/sceneman](https://github.com/lucassardois/sceneman))

-It is useful for separating your game into distinct “screens” that are stored in separate files.
-It can also be used to easily separate game logic from GUI logic.
+It's useful for separating your game into distinct “scenes” that can be stored in separate files.
+It can also be used to easily separate game logic from GUI logic or transition to different parts of the game.

 ### Features: